Arch Linux - Post-installation

 Create unprivileged user

-user, create a non-privileged user user
+As the root user, create a non-privileged user user

 $ useradd -U -u <uid> -m -k /dev/null user $ passwd user

-is the user ID.
-Add user
+where <uid> is the user ID.
+Add user to the wheel group

 $ usermod -aG wheel user